 USC Virtual Body Conference 2021

 In 2021, digitally-enabled healthcare has experienced unprecedented acceleration.
 From continuous health monitoring of warfighters, athletes, and civilians to AI-enabled predictive models that are mining large datasets for medical discovery, healthcare is experiencing a transformative moment that has series of implications inside and outside the hospital.
 We are now seeing those predictions realized as more and more digital solutions become sensitive to the needs of the user within and outside of brick-and-mortar human performance or healthcare facilities.

-Our Newest Publication
+Our Newest Publications